kiwicommerce/magento2-enhanced-smtp/README.md

 - This extension provides you with a feature to track all sent emails by inserting email log.

 ## Installation
- 1. Composer Installation
-      - Navigate to your Magento root folder<br />
-            `cd path_to_the_magento_root_directory`
-      - Then run the following command<br />
-          `composer require kiwicommerce/module-enhanced-smtp`
-      - Make sure that composer finished the installation without errors

- 2. Command Line Installation
       - Backup your web directory and database
-      - Download Enhanced SMTP installation package from <a href="https://github.com/kiwicommerce/magento2-enhanced-smtp/releases/download/v1.0.2/kiwicommerce-enhanced-smtp-v102.zip">here</a>
+      - Download Enhanced SMTP installation package from <a href="https://kiwicommerce.co.uk/product/enhanced-smtp/">here</a>
-      - Upload contents of the Enhanced SMTP Log installation package to your Magento root directory
+      - Upload contents of the Enhanced SMTP Log installation package to your Magento app/code directory
       - Navigate to your Magento root folder<br />
           `cd path_to_the_magento_root_directory`<br />
       - Then run the following command<br />